-The completion of the Project will benefit all customers and wholesale market participants in the ERCOT region of Texas, including your community.
-The Project will improve the electric system and enhance reliability to allow Oncor and LCRATSC to continue providing the reliable electric service consumers expect, as well as adding necessary transmission capacity to support the continuing development and economic growth of communities in these areas.
-The Project will also add necessary transmission capacity to support the continuing development and economic growth of Bell, Burnet, Concho, Coryell, Lampasas, Llano, Mason, McCulloch, Menard, San Saba, Schleicher, Tom Green, and Williamson counties.
+The completion of the Proposed Transmission Line Project will benefit all participants in the Texas electric market, including your community.
+The proposed enhancements will mitigate potential grid reliability issues and improve the electric system, which will allow Oncor to continue to provide the safe, reliable electric service consumers have come to expect from Oncor.
+The Proposed Transmission Line Project will also add necessary transmission capacity to support the continuing development and economic growth in the surrounding area and counties.

-Will environmental studies be conducted to determine the impact of the Project?
+Will environmental studies be conducted to determine the impact of the project?

 Yes.
-Kimley-Horn and Halff, well-respected environmental consulting and engineering firms located in Fort Worth and Richardson, Texas, are preparing an Environmental Assessment and Routing Analysis to support Oncor and LCRA TSC's joint application for CCN amendments from the PUCT.
-The Environmental Assessment and Routing Analysis will assess the potential impacts of the Project on existing environmental and land uses.
+Kimley-Horn and Halff, well-respected environmental consulting and engineering firms located in Fort Worth and Richardson, Texas, are preparing an Environmental Assessment and Routing Analysis to support Oncor's application for a CCN amendment from the PUCT.
+The Environmental Assessment and Routing Analysis will assess the potential impacts of the Proposed Transmission Line Project on existing environmental and land uses.